Roen-Ro/RRViewControllerExtension/README.md

 # [RRUIViewControllerExtension](https://github.com/Roen-Ro/RRViewControllerExtension)

-A lightweight UIViewController category extension for UINavigation  appearance management, view controller push/pop/dismiss management, memory leak detection and other convenient property and methods.
+A lightweight UIViewController category extension for UINavigationBar  appearance management, view controller push/pop/dismiss management, memory leak detection and other convenient property and methods.
 Benefits include:

-- Manage navigation bar appearance gracefully
+- Manage `UINavigationBar` appearance gracefully
 - Automatic viewController memory leak detection with out any code modification.
 - Push/pop with completion block call back block
-- UIViewController life cycle method hook
+- `UIViewController` life cycle method hook
 - Other convenient properties

 Reference to [this demo](https://github.com/Roen-Ro/RRViewControllerExtension) on github

 ## Usage

-### Navigation appearance management
+### `UINavigationBar` appearance management
-make specific navigation bar appearance specific for each viewcontroller staticly or dynamicly just by overriding method of your viewcontroller, which are defined in `UIViewController+RRExtension.h`
+make specific `UINavigationBar`   bar appearance specific for each viewcontroller staticly or dynamicly just by overriding method of your viewcontroller, which are defined in `UIViewController+RRExtension.h`

 ```objective-c
 //override any of the methods below in your viewcontroller's .m file to make specific navigation bar appearance